simsoll/frontend-first-assignment/handover/handover.md

 Both the design and the technical implementation will try to address these considerations.

 ## Design part
-Consider the following:
- * Form Follows Function (Never sacrifice your message for your design.
-Focus on readability, narrative, and information.
-Use your design to reinforce your message, never the other way around.

 Based on the target audience and the primary use of the site, the goal of the design will be to have a simple and intuitive navigation, which enables the user to be productive and quickly find the needed tools or materials.
 The goal of the design should not be to draw the user in and keep him/her on the site, as both the construction workers and administration people main tasks using the website should not take very long time.

 The design should also support that the construction workers often will be outdoors when using the website - sometimes maybe in under bad weather conditions and while having cold, dirty or wet fingers and of course using mobile devices with smaller screen sizes.